raunak1264/blueplanet/README.md

 ## Features

 - **Responsive Design**: The website is designed to be responsive and user-friendly on various devices.
-- **Twitch Integration**: Watch Blue Assassin's live streams and recorded videos directly on the website.
+- **Twitch Integration**: Watch BluePlanet's live streams and recorded videos directly on the website.
 - **Discord Community**: Join the gaming community on Discord to chat and stay updated.

 ## How to Use